 Accessible Absentee Voting

-Request, Receive, and Return an Absentee Ballot Online
+Request, Mark, and Return an Absentee Ballot Online

 How it Works

-- When you complete your ballot and submit it, the final screen will confirm your ballot is submitted.
-The deadline to complete and submit the accessible absentee ballot online is 5 p.m. on Election Day.
+Mark your accessible ballot.
+The deadline to complete and submit the accessible ballot online is 5 p.m. on Election Day.

 Once you are informed that your ballot is ready, locate and mark your accessible ballot by clicking through the link in your email notification or select “Option 3 – Accessible Ballot” at the absentee ballot portal.
 Before you mark your ballot, be sure to have your two witnesses ready.
 Your witnesses must be in your presence when you mark your ballot but should not observe so closely that they can tell how you voted.
 Then, make your selections.

 Return your accessible ballot.
 After marking your ballot, you must digitally sign the voter certification with your finger, your mouse, or a stylus.
 You can type your signature instead if you are unable to sign.
 Your two witnesses must complete the witness information and sign their names also.

 If you receive assistance, the assistant must also sign their name and complete the assistant information.
 A person who assists you can also serve as one of your witnesses.
 If your witness or assistant is unable to sign because they are blind or visually impaired, they may type their signature.
 After you submit your ballot, the final screen will confirm your submission.